isaiasp7/isaiasp7/README.md

 `Internet Systems Student | Software Developer`

-I'm pursuing a degree in Internet Systems at IFSertãoPE.
-My studies are focused on algorithms, computing fundamentals, and the development of web and mobile applications, while I build practical skills with Java, Spring, React Native, Expo, and relational and NoSQL databases.
+I am a student of Internet Systems at IFSertãoPE, building my knowledge through hands-on projects and practical software development.
+I apply concepts from algorithms, software engineering, databases, and web development to create applications and strengthen my problem-solving skills.
+My current experience includes Java, Spring, React Native, Expo, and relational and NoSQL databases, with a focus on continuously improving my backend and full-stack development skills.

 ---